mulukenm/zeppelin/ksql/README.md

 # Overview
-KSQL interpreter for Apache Zeppelin
+KSQL interpreter for Apache Zeppelin -- IBM Data Science

 # Connection
 The Interpreter opens a connection with the KSQL REST endpoint.